Head of state Muhammad Hosni Mubarak

 Migrants, refugees and asylum-seekers

-At least 185 death sentences were imposed and at least four prisoners were executed.
+At least 269 death sentences were imposed by the courts, and at least five prisoners were executed.